simplistix/mailinglogger/readme.txt

   Installation

+    To install, either:

-    Extract the .tar.gz which contains this file anywhere on your python path.
+    - Extract the .tar.gz anywhere on your python path.

+    - use easy_install mailinglogger

     Additional support is provided if your application is based on one of the following frameworks: